 22 I will also praise you with the harp for your faithfulness, my God.

 I sing praises to you with the lyre, Holy One of Israel.

 23 My lips shall shout for joy!

-From my soul, which you have redeemed, I sing praises to you!
+My soul, which you have redeemed, sings praises to you!

-24 My tongue will also talk of your righteousness all day long,
+24 My tongue will also talk about your righteousness all day long,

 for they are disappointed, and they are confounded,